acli/new_clock/doc/CHIMES.md

 - pros: the whole scale, public domain (cc0)
 - cons: need lots of mpv subprocesses to play chime melodies

+using MIDI drum kit:
+- 57 (crash cymbal 2) sounds good
+- 52 (Chinese cymbal) would be appropriate

 Bell options
 ------------
 We can use gongs, but it sounds a little off